joanaMCSP/beneath-a-code-sky/README.md

 The player moves like most 2D platform games.
 The character can move right, left, jump and crouch as well and interact with objects both physically and through basic syntax commands.

 The character has a mobile device with a terminal console that interacts and manipulates objects to complete the necessary tasks for each level.
-To do so, the user must submit pseudo-code based in simple languages like Ruby _(i.e. to push a box, the user must call the object "box", and the action "push" which is a declared method that pushes the box - "box.push")_.
+To do so, the user must submit pseudo-code based in high-level programming languages like Ruby _(i.e. to push a box, the user must call the object "box", and the action "push" which is a declared method that pushes the box - "box.push")_.

 Level difficulty increases with more complex enigmas to solve , taking into consideration a pedagogic approach over the  programming learning process.